robscharf/robscharf.github.io/content/blog/may-10.md

   name = "virtualtack"
 +++

-I am happy to share that I recently passed the the Penetration Testing with Kali Linux certification exam on May 10!
+I am happy to share that I recently passed the the Penetration Testing with Kali Linux certification exam on May 10 (on my first attempt)!

 <br/>